companieshouse/chs-delta-api/docs/adding-a-new-delta.md

 Inside of the `/handlers` directory create a new Go file and name it appropriately (e.g. `exampleHandler.go`).
 Inside of the new handler file create a struct which implements the Handler interface.
 Use the following template as a guide.

+- The KafkaService will be needed to send your data onto a given Kafka topic.
+- The helper struct will be needed to extract the contextId from your request and to marshal your request into a string ready for sending to Kafka.
+- The CHValidator will be used to validate your request against your newly created api-spec.
+- The config struct will be used to load all needed configs.

 ```go
 type ExampleHandler struct {
 	kSvc services.KafkaService